Address discrimination against Travel & Agency nurses, contributing to shortage of nurses

 The Issue

 As a dedicated travel nurse with many years of experience working in numerous hospitals, I have witnessed and experienced firsthand the biases ingrained in our healthcare system.
 I'd like to specifically focused on the discriminatory practices against Registered Nurses, many of whom are African American.
-One particularly egregious practices is the maintenance of 'Do Not Return' lists, made possible by an unfair policy between hospitals, staffing agencies and certifying body.
+One particularly egregious practices is the maintenance of 'Do Not Return' lists, made possible by an unfair policy between hospitals, staffing agencies and their certifying body.
 These entities promote the blacklisting of duly licensed, competent and dedicated nurses based on arbitrary reasons, often influenced by racial biases.

-In 2016, an article from a popular Nursing Journal stated, "Blacklisting, called by several acronyms—DNR (Do Not Return), DNS (Do Not Send), DNU (Do Not Use) to name a few—is an effort to justify terminating a nurse early, and is devastating for a nurse.
-In an article for WorkingNurse.com, Genevieve M. Clavreul, RN, PHD, writes that the threat of being blacklisted and labeled a DNS is feared by nurses because the criteria is often applied inconsistently, and can be used as a petty and punitive tool.
-Clavreul further points out that blacklisting is often used as a subjective tool rather than an objective one."
+In 2016, an article from a popular Nursing Journal stated, "Blacklisting, called by several acronyms, DNR (Do Not Return), DNS (Do Not Send), DNU (Do Not Use) to name a few, is an effort to justify terminating a nurse early, and is devastating for a nurse.
+In an article, Genevieve M. Clavreul, RN, PHD, writes, "that the threat of being blacklisted and labeled a DNS is feared by nurses because the criteria is often applied inconsistently, and can be used as a petty and punitive tool."
+Clavreul a former editor of Working Nurse Magazine, further points out that blacklisting.
+What that means is this policy is used isn't used for its intended purpose m, which is to identify a practitioners strength and weakness for corrective actions, a direct opposite of its current application.
+But in my observation it's used even when the practitioner skills are and knowledge are "spot on" and meeting requirements.
+Take for example a nurse was placed on the list, after the charge nurse, decide she should be placed on the list all because the agency nurse did not have a sticker on her badge during the flu season.
+The nurse placed on the list had.
+But the agency nurse did receive the flu shot.
+This was documented.

 Travel nurses are essential to the healthcare system, filling critical staffing shortages and bringing expertise and relief to overburdened teams across the country.
 We hold degrees ranging from ADN to PhD, including MSN, yet faced unfair hurdles due to systemic discrimination.

 Historically, Civil Rights laws were established to protect workers from discrimination, aiming to create equal employment opportunities for all.
 Yet, the current practices within the nursing profession defy these protections, holding travel nurses to a different standard.
-The 'Do Not Return' policy, in particular, allows for subjective decision-making that lacks transparency and accountability.
+The "Do Not Return" policy, in particular, allows for subjective decision-making that lacks transparency and accountability.

 We call on the healthcare institutions and policymakers to reform this policy.
 Hospitals should implement transparent criteria for their staff evaluations and adopt measures that prevent discriminatory practices.
 The contribution of travel nurses should be recognized and respected, ensuring a fair work environment that values all nursing professionals equally.